near/docs/docs/2.develop/contracts/environment/environment.md

 import TableRs from "./table.rs.md";
 import TableJs from "./table.js.md";

+import TableAsFunc from "./table-func.as.md";
+import TableRsFunc from "./table-func.rs.md";
+import TableJsFunc from "./table-func.js.md";

 Every method execution has an environment associated with information such as:

 1. Who called the method
 2. How much money is attached to the call
 3. How many computational resources are available
 4. The current timestamp
+5. Helper functions for Public Key derivation, for example

 ---